natgeo-wong/natgeo-wong.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{}
     Hello!
-I am a PhD Candidtate in the Department of Earth and Planetary Sciences at Harvard University, currently working under Professor Kuang Zhiming fields of tropical dynamics, observational meteorology and climate modelling.
-My research interests currently include investigating and understanding large scale climate dynamical systems in the Maritime Continent.
-For example, I am interested in how the unique archipelago features of the Maritime Continent drive dynamics at various spatial scales and how they respond to global warming.
-I am also interested in the operational side of meteorology such as weather radar, and using the data from these instruments to investigate precipitation and cloud dynamics in the tropics.
+I am a PhD Candidate in the Department of Earth and Planetary Sciences at Harvard University, currently working under Professor Kuang Zhiming on a variety of different projects related to tropical convection and climate, especially as relates to the Maritime Continent.

 \end{biography}